-Students/parents are asked to communicate concerns with practice, assignments, or success with the instructor.
+Students / parents are asked to communicate concerns with practice, assignments or success with the instructor.
 This type of open discussion is essential to a student’s progress.
 Do not wait until the next class; all instructors are available via email.
-The Director is also available for consultation on such matters.
+The director is also available for consultation on such matters.

-Recitals, Events, and Assessments
+Recitals, events and assessments

 Recitals are held in the Recital Hall at the School of Music.
 All pre-college students are required to participate in repertoire classes in advance of the recital to be eligible for recital performance.

 Additional events are included in the tuition, and these include the Fall Festival, CMTA Achievement Day or SCMTA District Auditions, and outreach performances.
 Fees for the Music Development Program performance assessments are included for all Young Artist Programs.
-Those in other programs are encouraged to participate but will be responsible for assessment fees.
+Those in other programs are encouraged to participate but are responsible for assessment fees.
 Event and program fees are nonrefundable.